sullivanb26/RustDMAkmbox/README.md

 - Safe features
     * KM-Box B+ Anti-recoil
       * ***IN PROGRESS***
-      * Mostly complete besides checking connection & weapon being held
+      * Mostly complete besides weapon being held
     * KM-Box B+ Aimbot
       * May not support KM-Box Net
       * May take a while due to lack of *English* documentation